zeropingheroes/lanager/readme.md

 4. Configure your web server to use `lanager/public/` as the root web directory

+5. Configure your web server for "[pretty URLs](http://laravel.com/docs/4.2/installation#pretty-urls)" e.g. `lanager/user/1` etc
+	1. On Apache [enable the URL rewriting module](http://stackoverflow.com/questions/869092/how-to-enable-mod-rewrite-for-apache-2-2) `mod_rewrite`:
+		1. Set [`AllowOverride All`](http://stackoverflow.com/questions/18740419/how-to-set-allowoverride-all) on your `lanager/app/public` directory
+		2. Run `a2enmod rewrite` from the command line
+		3. Restart Apache

+	2. On nginx use the following in your site config and restart nginx:

+        `location / { try_files $uri $uri/ /index.php?$query_string; }`

-5. Change the permissions for the `lanager/app/storage/` directory to be read & write for your web server:
+6. Change the permissions for the `lanager/app/storage/` directory to be read & write for your web server:

 	`chmod -R 777 lanager/app/storage` (*nix)

-6. Create a MySQL user and database, both named `lanager` and grant the required privileges:
+7. Create a MySQL user and database, both named `lanager` and grant the required privileges:

 	1. In a terminal run: `mysql -u root -p`
 	2. Type your MySQL root user password